Alternative Opportunities for Hydropower Workshop

 June 27-28

-You are invited to join the U.S. Department of Energy’s (DOE’s) Water Power Technologies Office (WPTO) for the Alternative Opportunities for Hydropower Workshop, a meeting that will engage attendees from a wide range of stakeholders, including resource owners, hydropower developers, government entities, utilities, irrigation districts, NGOs, tribes, and industry professionals.
+The U.S. Department of Energy’s (DOE’s) Water Power Technologies Office (WPTO) held the Alternative Opportunities for Hydropower Workshop on July 27-28, 2022, a meeting that engaged attendees from a wide range of stakeholders, including resource owners, hydropower developers, government entities, utilities, irrigation districts, NGOs, tribes, and industry professionals.

 Funded by WPTO, over the past few years researchers from Pacific Northwest National Laboratory and Idaho National Laboratory have been investigating New Value Propositions for small hydropower in the Innovations for Low-Impact Hydropower Growth portfolio.
 The team has identified five core opportunities where small hydropower can provide unique benefits:

-We are looking forward to sharing more about these opportunities as well as hearing from you about how we can best study, communicate, and implement hydropower projects that enable a broader suite of benefits.
-You can find more information on our project website.
+During the workshop, the team shared more about these opportunities and heard from attendees about how to best study, communicate, and implement hydropower projects that enable a broader suite of benefits.
+You can find more information on the project website.

-The workshop will be held virtually on June 27th and 28th, 2022 from 10:00 am - 12:00 pm PT.
-A detailed final agenda will be provided closer to the event.
-If you are unable to attend, please propose a delegate for consideration.
+The workshop was held virtually on June 27th and 28th, 2022, from 10:00 am - 12:00 pm PT.
 Recorded presentations and materials will be made available after the workshop.

 For more information about the Alternative Opportunities for Hydropower project, watch the recorded webinar, “Alternative Opportunities for Hydropower – Advancing hydropower’s unique, untapped value beyond traditional electricity production and distribution,” which was part of the WPTO Research and Development Deep Dive Webinar Series held on May 19, 2022.
 Click the link below to view a pdf of the webinar presentation: